MindscapeHQ/raygun4apple/README.md

 pod 'raygun4apple'
 ```

-Once updated you can run `pod install` from Terminal.
+Once updated, you can run `pod install` from Terminal.

 ### With GitHub releases